 What does cinnamon do?

-Type 2 diabetes develops when insulin-producing cells in the body are unable to make enough, or when cells do not respond to the insulin produced (known as insulin resistance).
-Around 3.5 million people in the UK are estimated to have been diagnosed with diabetes.
+Type 2 diabetes develops when insulin-producing cells in the body are unable to make enough, or when cells do not respond to the insulin produced (known as insulin resistance).3 Around 3.5 million people in the UK are estimated to have been diagnosed with diabetes.
+4

 Several studies suggest cinnamon extracts may improve blood glucose levels and increase insulin sensitivity.
-One 2016 study found patients with type 2 diabetes given 1g of cinnamon a day showed improvements in glucose control, with a reduction in glycosylated haemoglobin (HbA1C) levels, a measurement that reflects blood sugar levels over an eight to 12-week period.
+One 2016 study found patients with type 2 diabetes given 1g of cinnamon a day showed improvements in glucose control, with a reduction in glycosylated haemoglobin (HbA1C) levels - a measurement that reflects blood sugar levels over an 8-12 week period.
+5

 Polycystic ovary syndrome

 Polycystic ovary syndrome (PCOS) is a common condition caused by an imbalance of reproduction hormones.
-It affects an estimated one in five women in the UK.
-PCOS can cause period problems, reduced fertility, acne and excess hair growth.
+6 It affects one in five women in the UK.
+7 PCOS can cause period problems, reduced fertility, acne and excess hair growth.
 It is also associated with insulin resistance, where the natural hormone insulin becomes less effective at lowering blood sugar.
+8

 Getting cinnamon from your diet